Find Cheap Homeowners Insurance Quotes in Your Area

 However, home warranties can have their drawbacks, too:

-- The warranty company may charge extra fees that fall outside of your coverage terms, such as the cost for hauling away an old appliance and its proper environmental disposal.
+- Potential extra fees for services outside the coverage limit, such as the cost for hauling away an old appliance.

 Prior to purchasing a home warranty plan, follow these tips:

-- If you haven't yet closed on your home purchase, consult with your home inspector.
-"This professional is best suited to tell you when the home's appliances and systems may fail and if warranty coverage is worth it for this particular house," says Hackett.
+- Consult with your home inspector.
+This professional can tell you when the home's appliances and systems may fail and if warranty coverage is worth it for this particular house.